The Scanning Process

 For centimeter-accurate positioning, a stable internet connection and a connection to the external GNSS receiver are absolutely essential.
 Additionally, the quality of the positioning can be improved by moving several meters during the scanning process.

 The accuracy icon uses color to indicate the expected positioning accuracy of the scan.
 The accuracy is also displayed numerically in meters or centimeters.
-The color scale ranges from red (poor accuracy) to yellow (moderate accuracy) and green (good accuracy).
-It is recommended to wait for the icon to turn green before starting the scan.
-After turning on the GNSS receiver for the first time, reaching green status may take longer than it will in subsequent uses.
+The color scale ranges from red (poor accuracy) to yellow (moderate accuracy) and white (good accuracy).
+It is recommended to wait until the icon indicates good accuracy before starting the scan.
+After turning on the GNSS receiver for the first time, achieving good accuracy may take longer than in subsequent uses.

-Accurate positioning can only be guaranteed when the accuracy icon is green, meaning that an RTK Fix is active—this is essential for high-precision positioning.
+Accurate positioning can only be guaranteed when the accuracy icon is white, indicating good accuracy (approximately 1 cm), meaning that an RTK Fix is active—this is essential for high-precision positioning.

 Figure: Warning – No GNSS Device Connected